o3de/o3de.org/content/docs/userguide/assets/generating-mipmaps.md

 ---
-description: ' Use mip maps to optimize images to be viewed at various distances while reducing the time and processing power it takes to render them in &ALYlong;. '
+description: ' Use mip maps to optimize images to be viewed at various distances while reducing the time and processing power it takes to render them in Amazon Lumberyard. '
 title: Generating Mip Maps
 ---
 # Generating Mip Maps {#asset-pipeline-generating-mipmaps}